Security Whitepaper

 7. Third-Party Audits

 We have not yet engaged third-party penetration testing or external code audit.
-Both are scheduled to begin alongside SOC 2 Type 1 in Q3 2026.
-Customers requiring vendor-risk evidence prior to that timeline should contact us — we will share what we have today (architecture diagrams, audit log samples, threat model) under NDA.
+Both are planned alongside SOC 2 Type 1 preparation; timing will be announced with the audit schedule.
+Customers requiring vendor-risk evidence before then should contact us — we will share what we have today (architecture diagrams, audit log samples, threat model) under NDA.